 According to a 2017 Gigya survey, 69% of users in the UK and Ireland are concerned about the security of their personal data online.

 However, with online payments come more risks.
-Especially with the non digitally native, paying online can increase the level of fraud, cyber-attacks and identity theft.
+Especially for the digitally inexperienced, paying online can increase the number of fraudsters, cyber-attacks and identity theft.
 If the appropriate steps are not taken, your customers can end up more vulnerable online.

-98% of the UK population owns a debit card, which makes it the default method to pay online for most people.
+98% of the UK population owns a debit card, which makes it the default payment option for most people when online shopping.
 With credit cards, consumers have the added security of the card network whenever making a purchase online.
 With debit cards, customers are not subject to liability, but can still rely on the card network to cancel their card if it gets stolen or they are subject to fraud.

 Merchants can also request customers to pay directly through a push payment from their bank account.
 This is a common payment method for large transactions that need to be transferred manually.
 Although the customer is in more control, there are some other drawbacks to using a bank to bank transfer:

 Direct debits are a popular payment method for merchants that request regular payments from their customers.
 Through a direct debit, you set up a mandate (like a contract), and then pull the payment from your customer on the agreed date.
 This is often more secure than a standing order since merchants don’t need to rely on the customer to remember to transfer the money.